Early American tune books on display in the Music Library

 Enter the singing master and the singing school.
 The singing master was an itinerant teacher who set up schools in communities where people desired to learn to sing from printed music.
 This was one of few avenues for a musician to make a living at that time.
 Singing schools, which charged modest fees and were open to both men and women, were the first form of public music education in the fledgling United States.

-That the sexes could mingle in approved communal (supervised) surroundings was a bonus for many of the younger participants.
+That the sexes could mingle in supervised communal surroundings was a bonus for many of the younger participants.
 Learning music through psalm singing was also a way to cultivate a young person’s talent while at the same time saving them from the negative moral influences suspected in Italian opera music, also popular at the time.

 A market for tune books, which included rudimentary music instruction and 3- and 4- part hymns, anthems, and other tunes, quickly developed.
 Around the turn of the 19th century, over 300 editions representing 150 titles were in circulation.
 Music making had become a vital part of life in the new nation.
 These books also represented the first flowering of indigenous American composition, including many pieces by William Billings, Andrew Law, Samuel Holyoke, and Jeremiah Ingalls.